 The following season saw a similarly tense and dramatic end to the title race.
 Before the final round, Al-Talaba were in first place with 17 points, closely followed by defending champions Al-Shorta who had 15 points.
 Al-Talaba just needed to avoid defeat in their final game against Al-Tayaran (now Al-Quwa Al-Jawiya) to become champions for the first time, but surprisingly they fell to their second defeat of the season, losing the game 2-1.
 Al-Shorta, who had still not lost a match in the league, played against Al-Zawraa in their final game on 19th May.
 They knew that a win would put them level with Al-Talaba on 17 points, but Al-Shorta had +11 goal difference and Al-Talaba had +14 goal difference.
 This led the Al-Shorta camp to believe that a 3-0 victory over Al-Zawraa would win them the title by way of having scored more goals than Al-Talaba over the course of the season.
 Many doubted whether Al-Shorta would be able to pull off such a convincing victory, but they proved the doubters wrong as Ali Hussein Mahmoud’s scintillating hat-trick saw Al-Shorta claim the 3-0 victory that they needed.
-Al-Shorta celebrated the victory thinking that they had won the league, but the Iraqi Football Association then made an announcement that shocked fans and players alike.
+Al-Shorta thought they had done enough to retain their title, but the Iraqi Football Association then made an announcement that shocked fans and players alike.
 They handed the league title to Al-Talaba, saying that the tiebreaker for teams level on points and goal difference was number of wins, as opposed to goals scored.
 Al-Talaba had scored 19 goals compared to Al-Shorta’s 21, but that didn’t matter; what mattered was that Al-Talaba had won eight games compared with Al-Shorta’s six.
 This rule had never been used before, and was in fact never used again, which led many people into believing there was an agreement of some sort between Al-Talaba and the Iraqi Football Association or perhaps another conspiracy of some sort that led to Al-Shorta missing out on their second title, but it is unlikely that we will ever know the real truth for sure.